justinmk/vim-sneak/README.md

 Vim functions for its core behavior.
 Unlike Seek, Sneak works across **multiple lines**, works with **operators** (also supports **repeat** with the dot `.` command), works in **visual mode**, and supports **motion-repeat** via `;` and `,`.
 Unlike EasyMotion, Sneak *embraces* Vim's built-in
-motions: its goal is to supplement—not replace—Vim's default text navigation approach.
-EasyMotion's default configuration requires a minimum of five (5) keystrokes to move to a position, while the common case for Sneak is **three (3) keystrokes**.
+motions: its goal is to supplement—not replace—Vim's default text navigation approach; and EasyMotion by default requires five (5) keystrokes to move to a position, while the common case for Sneak is **three (3) keystrokes**.

 ### Details